speedment/speedment-doc/pages/speedment_examples.md

 ### Many-to-One relations
 A Many-to-One relationship is defined as a relationship between two tables where many multiple rows from a first table can match the same single row in a second table.
 For example, a single language may be used in many films.

-In this example we will print out the languages that are used for all films with a rating of "PG-13":
+The example below prints out the languages that are used for all films with a rating of "PG-13":
 ``` java

     Join<Tuple2<Film, Language>> join = joinComponent